SkillDevs/electric_dart/docs/customize_drift_schema_generation.md

 ### Table (DriftTableGenOpts)

+- `driftTableName`

-- `driftTableName`: The name of the table in the Drift schema.
+  The name of the table in the Drift schema.
 By default it's the same as the SQL table name in Pascal case.

-- `dataClassName`: The name of the data class in Drift.
-By default it will be the regular name Drift uses.
+- `annotations`

+  A list of annotation expressions to add to the Drift table definition.
+This can be used to add `UseRowClass` or `DataClassName` annotations from drift.
+Auxiliary functions to build these annotations are provided: `useRowClassAnnotation` and `dataClassNameAnnotation` respectively.

 ### Column (DriftColumnGenOpts)

+- `driftColumnName`

-- `driftColumnName`: The name of the column in the Drift schema.
+  The name of the column in the Drift schema.
 By default it's the same as the SQL column name in Camel case.

+- `annotations`

+  A list of annotation expressions to add to the Drift column definition.
+This can be used to add the `JsonKey` annotation from drift.
+An auxiliary function to build this annotation is provided: `jsonKeyAnnotation`.

+- `columnBuilderModifier`

-- `columnBuilderModifier`: A function that receives the column builder and returns a modified version of it.
+  A function that receives the column builder and returns a modified version of it.
 This can be used to add extra modifiers to the column, such as `clientDefault`.

-If you need custom code you would need to use the package [code_builder](https://pub.dev/packages/code_builder) to build a custom [Expression] that will be converted in Dart code.
+  If you need custom code you would need to use the package [`code_builder`](https://pub.dev/packages/code_builder) to build a custom [Expression] that will be converted in Dart code.

 ```dart
 return DriftColumnGenOpts(